Plynk investment app Download App

 States that don’t charge capital gains tax are Alaska, Florida, New Hampshire, Nevada, South Dakota, Tennessee, Texas, and Wyoming.

 You may still have to pay taxes on interest you earned and dividends you received throughout the year, even if you haven’t made any money by selling investments.
+Depending on how they are classified, dividends can be taxed at the same rate as either short-term or long-term capital gains.
 And states that don’t tax capital gains may still tax interest and dividends, so be sure to learn about your state’s laws.

 Talk to a tax professional